-Design requirements in social media marketing is limited, however any business or personal brand will be ignoring it at its own peril.
+Design requirements in social media marketing is special, however any business or personal brand will be ignoring it at its own peril.
 Though designing is an integral part of brand establishment and brand communication – online or offline, a social media marketer needs to extrapolate the design elements in his social media effort to keep the communication seamless.
 Don’t take my word for it.
 See for this detailed infographic to understand the importance and impact of design.

 Why use design in social media